 For Lake Michigan open waters, the assessment of primary contact use is based on fecal coliform bacteria.
-Fecal coliform bacteria data are collected as part of the Lake Michigan Monitoring Program, but insufficient numbers of samples are collected during a 30-day period to appropriately apply the standard.
-In addition, these samples are collected in the open lake from one to six miles off shore and may not reflect conditions at beaches.
-At approximately 51 Lake Michigan beaches, local agencies collect daily Escherichia coli bacteria samples during the swimming season.
-Beaches are closed by these agencies if samples exceed 235/100 ml Escherichia coli bacteria (77 Ill.
-Adm.
-Code 820).
-Primary contact use is assessed by using criteria in Tables C-18 (beaches) and C-19 (open waters).
-Criteria for identifying causes of impairment for primary contact use are shown in Table C-20.
+Fecal coliform bacteria data are collected in the nearshore segment as part of the Lake Michigan Monitoring Program, but insufficient numbers of samples are collected during a 30-day period to appropriately apply the standard.
+In addition, these samples are collected in the open lake and may not reflect conditions at shoreline areas.
+Primary contact use in Lake Michigan open waters is assessed by using criteria in Table C-18.